 Regardless of your specific type of injury and disability, the process of establishing that your injury or disability is severe enough to meet the requirements is complicated.
 The SSA will require medical assessments and extensive documentation.

 When you are concerned about whether your specific injury will allow you to get disability benefits, pick up the phone and call a disability lawyer.
-The Phillips Disability team can answer all of your disability-related questions.
+The Dayes Law Firm PC team can answer all of your disability-related questions.

 Compassionate Disability Lawyers

-With offices in New Mexico, Arizona, Utah and California and decades of experience, Phillips Disability P.C., disability lawyers help injured adults and children get the benefits that they deserve.
+With offices in New Mexico, Arizona, Utah and California and decades of experience, Dayes Law Firm PC, disability lawyers help injured adults and children get the benefits that they deserve.